MiroslavZadrepko/MajstoriApp/README.md

 ## ToDo
-Convert to MERN + redux fully, add craftsman, add review, admin funcionality, translation to english, responsivnes.
+Convert to MERN + redux fully, add review, rev and add craftsman from tmp to perma base, admin funcionality, translation to english, responsivnes.